addr/100apps/README.md

 * [Day 25](day25) - Learning about Instruments.
 Took an intentionally buggy Hacking with Swift project and used the Allocations, Core Animation instruments to debug some issues with image caching and shadow rendering.

+* [Day 26](day26) - Core Spotlight, using the new SFSafariViewController, and dynamic tableview cell sizing.
+Just lists some Hacking with Swift projects in a tableview and allows users to favorite different ones.
+Once selected, the appropriate web page is opened inside SFSafariViewController, and favorites projects are searchable using Spotlight search.

 # App Ideas

 1. Simple image viewer.
 Show a list of image titles in a table view that, when selected, opens a 'distraction-free', full screen view of the image.